4lpha-x/hijacker/README.md

 # Hijacker
 A python tool to automatically scan for broken links on a webpage.
-Sugesstions and issues are welcome because i know codes can never be perfect.
+Sugesstions and issues are welcome because I know codes can never be perfect.

 ### Note: Please do not use this tool for blackhat hacking purposes.
 I am not resposible for any damage caused by this tool.